tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ~~~~

-# Appendix A: Examples
+# Appendix A: Data Tree Examples

 This section contains examples of use of the model with RESTCONF {{RFC8040}} and JSON encoding.

-For the example we will use a 4 nodes MPLS network were RSVP-TE Tunnels can be setup.
+For the example we will use a 4 node MPLS network were RSVP-TE MPLS Tunnels can be setup.
 The
 loopbacks of each router are shown.
-The router network in
+The network in {{AppFig-Topo}} will be used in the examples
-figure X will be used across the section
+described in the following sections.

 ~~~